 7. Contract Cancellation – CON

 The scariest thing about being a travel nurse is the uncertainty around your contract.
 The truth is that any nurse, at any time, could get their contract canceled.
 This sometimes happens on your way to an assignment, your first day before starting.
 This sometimes happens halfway through your assignment even if you’ve done a great job.
 While it hasn’t happened to me, yet, I go into every assignment knowing that it’s a possibility.
 And an even worse part of having your contract canceled isn’t that you’re out of a job.
-Sometimes it’s that you’ve put down on a deposit or already paid first month’s rent and the landlord won’t give you your money back.
+Sometimes it’s that you’ve put down on a deposit or already paid the first month’s rent and the landlord won’t give you your money back.

 8. Contract Cancellation – PRO